Asashou/notes/02_Python_basics_2/02_Python_basics_2.md

             - leave out the 2nd slice index: go to end of string - `s[0::2]`
             - leave out the 3rd slice index: go in steps of 1 - `s[0:7]` or `s[0:7:]`
             - leave out multiple slice indices: `s[::2]` - start to end, steps of 2
+            - reverse a string using a negative slice index: `s[::-1]` - end to start, steps of 1

 - string methods
     - everything in Python is an "object", `type()` tells you what kind of object it is